SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing.WebGPU/WEBGPU_RASTERIZER.md

 - `WebGPUSceneDispatch`
 - the WGSL shader set under `Shaders/WgslSource`

-Together, these types turn one prepared flush into a staged GPU scene, schedule that scene into tile-relative work, run the fine raster pass, and write final pixels.
+Together, these types turn one retained encoded scene into staged GPU work, schedule that scene into tile-relative work, run the fine raster pass, and write final pixels.

 This document starts after two earlier boundaries have already been crossed:

 - public WebGPU setup has already selected or created a native target through `WebGPUWindow`, `WebGPUExternalSurface`, `WebGPURenderTarget`, or `WebGPUNativeSurfaceFactory`
-- `WebGPUDrawingBackend` has already decided that the flush should stay on the GPU path
+- `WebGPUDrawingBackend.RenderScene<TPixel>(...)` has already validated the typed native target

 Support probing through `WebGPUEnvironment` also sits outside this document.
 The rasterizer describes execution of one staged scene, not environment detection or object construction.